Rollin' 60s Neighborhood Crips: History

+Investigations and prosecutions

 Two men identified as members of the Rollin' 60s were arrested for the 1984 murders of four members of professional football player Kermit Alexander's family.
 Police say the gang members got the address wrong and killed the wrong family.

-In 1988, a member of the Rollin' 60s was responsible for the death of Karen Toshima, who got caught in the crossfire between two gang members.
+In 1988, a member of the Rollin' 60s was responsible for the death of Karen Toshima, who was caught in the crossfire between two gang members in Westwood Village.
+Her death led to a large crackdown on gangs initiated by then-LAPD chief Daryl Gates in which hundreds of people were arrested.